InternetOfUs/developer/docs/tech/conversation/norms.md

 engine and evaluate again the norms.
 For example: imagine a task that you want to close after a day, then you may define a norm that when the task is created send an event to be delivered after a day, and another norm to close the task when this event is received.

+## Norms priority

+The evaluation of the norms is done using its priority, from the higher priority to the lowest.
+This is used to fix any conflict that will appear during the execution of the actions.
+For example, if exist a fired norm that adds an action to send a user message, and another norm adds an action to not send a user message.
+This is a conflict, and the norm engine does only the action that has more priority and discards the other.

+When you define a norm you can specify its priority, the higher value you put the higher priority the norm has.
+If you did not specify the priority, it gets a default value depending on where it is defined and its position inside the list of the norms.
+Specifically, it is calculated as **MinPriority + size - norm_index**.
+For a norm in a **task** the minimum priority is **50000**, for a **profile** is **40000**, for a **community** is **30000**, and for a **task type** is **20000**.
+So, if we have seven individual norms and the third does not have a priority, it will have the priority **40005 = 40000 + 7 - 2** (remember the index on a list starts with **0**).

 ## Conditions